 top of page

-Garden Walk
+Georgetown Garden Walk

-Did you miss it?
-The next Georgetown Garden Walk (our 28th!) will take place on July 13th, 2025.
-Follow us on Facebook or Instagram for updates as the event approaches.
+The 29th annual Georgetown Garden Walk will take place on July 12th, 2026.
+More details to come!
+Follow us on Facebook or Instagram for updates and event reminders.
+Always the second Sunday of July.
+Always free.
+Proudly uncurated.

 A brief history of the Georgetown Garden Walk wouldn’t be complete without exploring Georgetown’s colorful past.
 June 1851, the first homesteaders to King County settled next to a small village of the Duwamish people in a valley clearing along the loops of the river.
 The meadow’s fertile soil was a perfect match for these hardy farmers, orchardist, cattle, and dairy folk.